Counterflow and coflow instabilities in miscible binary superfluids: Introduction and summary of results

+Thus the instability criterion we establish using the collective hydrodynamic description is found to work in widely different kinds of binary superfluids: an ideal, zero temperature superfluid with weakly-coupled Bogoliubov-de Gennes quasiparticles on one hand, and strongly-coupled binary superfluids without quasiparticles modeled using gauge-gravity duality.

-Further, both in GPE and in the holographic model, we find that the critical velocities of these instabilities present a general scaling law with respect to interaction strength between the two components.
+Further, both in GPE and in the holographic model, we find that the critical superfluid velocities where these instabilities occur present a general scaling law with respect to the interaction strength between the two components.

 Finally, by using a full nonlinear time evolution scheme, we find that at the endpoint of the instability the superfluid velocity is lowered back to a stable value through vortex formation and annihilation.